laminas/getlaminas.org/data/blog/2025/2025-07-23-benefits-of-middleware-over-mvc.md

 - Request & response classes.
 - Routing system.
-- Controllers, or service containers.
+- Controllers or service containers.
 - Lifecycle.

-Conversely, **middleware is reusable** across currently active frameworks with little, or no changes thanks to:
+Conversely, **middleware is reusable** across currently active frameworks with little or no changes thanks to:

 - **Implementing standards** like PSR-7 (HTTP Message interfaces) and PSR-11 (Container interface) which also helps **integrate with future PHP frameworks** that implement them.
 - **Decoupling of handlers** which means they **can be used by API, CLI, worker processes, or unit tests** without modification.
 The middleware handles web-only concerns (authentication, CORS), while the request handler handles business logic, since the latter is pure PHP with no knowledge of HTTP.
-- **View rendering is optional, or external**, since middleware cares about HTTP requests and responses, not about how they are rendered.
+- **View rendering is optional or external**, since middleware cares about HTTP requests and responses, not about how they are rendered.
-- The **middleware pipeline**, like the ones provided in [Laminas Diactoros](https://docs.laminas.dev/laminas-diactoros/), or Slim Framework, **improves flexibility, customizability, and testability** for execution flows.
+- The **middleware pipeline**, like the ones provided in [Laminas Diactoros](https://docs.laminas.dev/laminas-diactoros/) or Slim Framework, **improves flexibility, customizability, and testability** for execution flows.
 - **Easier unit testing** without bootstrapping the framework thanks to middleware being small, self-contained, and decoupled from the full framework environment.

 ## Implementing migrations